 Northeast coast

 Jordy Smith, winner O'Neill Coldwater Classic Tasmania 2009, Tasmania, AustraliaFeaturing plenty of great surf spots, this area of Tasmania is popular for holiday-goers and is known for milder weather.
 Secluded surf spots are not hard to come by and you’ll find yourself basking in paradise at coastal surf towns such as Bicheno and Scamander.
 The best waves on this coast are in the north due to the shelter provided by Maria Island and the Freycinet Peninsula, although some good waves can be found in Marion Bay, just a 40 min drive east of Hobart.
 The town of St. Helens has some good spots, as does Eaglehawk Neck.
-The east coast is also the location of one of the big-wave surfer spots, Eddystone Rock, but it remains mostly a secret due to its remote location and difficulty level.
 Image thanks to Tourism Tasmania & O'Neill Coldwater Classic.

 Southeast Coast